Interactive Public Peer ReviewTM

-Original manuscripts are submitted electronically and assigned to the co-editor covering the relevant subject areas (for details see manuscript types).
+Original manuscripts are submitted electronically and assigned to an editor covering the relevant subject areas (for details see subject areas).

-The co-editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
-If necessary, he or she may ask independent referees of his or her choice for support.
-He can suggest technical corrections (typing errors, clarification of figures, etc.) before publication in ACPD.
+The editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
+If necessary, they may ask independent referees of their choice for support.
+They can suggest technical corrections (typing errors, clarification of figures, etc.) before posting in ACPD.
 Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion.
 The editor is anonymous to the authors during this stage; their name will be revealed after acceptance of the manuscript as preprint.

 After acceptance of the manuscript for public peer review, it appears as discussion paper (preprint) in ACPD and is citable through DOI.
 The discussion phase represents a unique opportunity to engage in an iterative and developmental reflective process.
-During this phase interactive comments can be published by designated referees (anonymous or named) and all interested members of the scientific community (named).
+During this phase interactive comments can be posted by designated referees (anonymous or named) and all interested members of the scientific community (named).
 All participants are encouraged to stimulate further deliberation rather than simply to defend their position.
 This enhancement lead process is offered to maximize the impact of the article.
 Normally, every discussion paper receives at least two referee comments.
 Authors are invited to take an active role in the debate by posting author comments as a response to referee comments and short comments of the scientific community as soon as possible in order to stimulate further discussion by interested scientists.
 For more information see interactive public discussion.

-After the open discussion the authors are expected to publish a response to all comments within four weeks, in case they have not done so during the open discussion.
-The co-editor can also publish additional comments or recommendations.
+After the open discussion, the authors are expected to post a response to all comments within 4 weeks, in case they have not done so during the open discussion.
+The editor can also post additional comments or recommendations.
 Normally, however, formal editorial recommendations and decisions shall be made only after the authors have had an opportunity to respond to all comments, or if they request editorial advice before responding.

 Submission of a revised manuscript is expected only if the authors have satisfactorily addressed all comments, and if the revised manuscript meets the high quality standards of ACP (review criteria).
-In case of doubt, the authors shall consult the co-editor on whether she/he recommends preparation and submission of a revised manuscript or not.
-Normally the revised manuscript should be submitted no later than 4 to 8 weeks after the end of the open discussion.
+In case of doubt, the authors shall consult the editor on whether they recommend preparation and submission of a revised manuscript or not.
+Normally, the revised manuscript should be submitted no later than 4 to 8 weeks after the end of the open discussion.
 If more time is required for manuscript revision, the authors can request an extension.

 In the case of acceptance, the final revised paper is typeset and proofread.
-Then it is published on the ACP website with a direct link to the preceding original paper and interactive discussion in ACPD.
-In addition, all referee and co-editor reports, the authors' response, as well as the different manuscript versions of the peer-review completion will be published (only valid for manuscripts submitted from 01 October 2013).
-All publications (original paper, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via the Internet, and final revised papers are also available as a print copies.
+Then it is published on the ACP website with a direct link to the preceding preprint and interactive discussion in ACPD.
+In addition, all referee and editor reports, the authors' response, as well as the different manuscript versions of the peer-review completion will be published (only valid for manuscripts submitted from 01 October 2013).
+All publications (preprint, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via the Internet, and final revised papers are also available as print copies.

 The timing indicated above is a guideline which may have to be modified according to the availability and response times of editors, referees, and authors.

-If a manuscript that has been published as a discussion paper in ACPD is not accepted for publication as a final paper in ACP, the authors have several options to proceed as outlined under frequently asked questions, point 7.
-For further information on the definition and standing of discussion papers, please read the EGU Position Statement on the Status of Discussion Papers Published in EGU Interactive Open Access Journals.
+If a manuscript that has been posted as a preprint in ACPD is not accepted for publication as a final paper in ACP, the authors have several options to proceed as outlined under frequently asked questions, point 6.
+For further information on the definition and standing of discussion papers, please read the EGU Position Statement.

-In the interactive public discussion following the publication of a paper in Atmospheric Chemistry and Physics Discussions (ACPD), the following types of interactive comments can be submitted for immediate non-peer-reviewed publication alongside the discussion paper:
+In the interactive public discussion in ACPD, the following types of interactive comments can be submitted for immediate non-peer-reviewed appearance alongside the preprint (manuscript in discussion):

 All comments receive their own DOI and are fully citable and archived in ACPD.
-Comments can be composed by using either plain text or LaTeX formatting.
-Complex content without LaTeX commands can be uploaded as a *.pdf file and will be displayed as a supplement to the comment.
-In both cases, figures can directly be included in the comment.
+Comments can be composed by using the WYSIWYG editor for HTML content.
+More complex content can be uploaded as a *.pdf file and will be displayed as a supplement to the comment.
+Figures can directly be included in the comment.

 After the open discussion, no more short comments and referee comments can be accepted.
-However, the contact author and the co-editor of the discussion paper have the opportunity to publish final author comments and editor comments, respectively.
-The final response phase is generally limited to 4 weeks (can be extended to 8 weeks) and automatically terminated upon upload of at least one author comment, although further author and editor comments can be posted, if appropriate.
-Before submitting a revised version of their manuscript for publication in ACP (second stage of publication), the authors should have answered the referee comments and relevant short comments cumulatively or individually in one or more author comments.
+However, the contact author and the editor of the discussion paper have the opportunity to post final author comments and editor comments, respectively.
+The final response phase is generally limited to 4 weeks (can be extended to 8 weeks) and terminated by the authors as soon as they have sufficiently responded to the referee comments.
+Further author and editor comments can be posted, if appropriate.
+Before submitting a revised version of their manuscript for publication in ACP, the authors should have answered the referee comments and relevant short comments cumulatively or individually in one or more author comments.
 The author comments should be structured in a clear and easy-to-follow sequence: (1) comments from referees/public, (2) author's response, and (3) author's changes in manuscript.
-Regarding author's changes, a marked-up manuscript version (track changes in Word, latexdiff in LaTeX) converted into a *.pdf must be submitted, uploaded as a supplement to the author comment.